BenjiLee/edx-platform/docs/en_us/course_authors/source/developing_course/course_units.rst

 When you :ref:`hide a unit from students<Hide a Unit from Students>`, the unit's publishing status changes to **Visible to Staff Only**.

+Students never see a unit with this status, even if it has been published and the release date has passed.

 .. image:: ../Images/unit-unpublished.png
  :alt: Status panel of a unit that has pending changes

-Regardless of the release date or publishing history, students will never see a unit with this status.

 .. _Create a Unit: